 Zone 2: Comprised of areas with average minimum temperatures ranging from -50°F to -40°F, parts of southern Alaska, northernmost parts of Montana, North Dakota, and Minnesota.

-Zone 3: This zone sweeps across the very northern rim of the contiguous US, northern Montana, North Dakota, Minnesota, New York, Vermont, New Hampshire and Maine, where average minimum temperatures range from -40°F to -30°F.
+Zone 3: This zone sweeps across the very northern rim of the contiguous US, northern Montana, North Dakota, Minnesota, New York, Vermont, New Hampshire and Maine, where gardening zones have an average minimum temperatures range from -40°F to -30°F.

 Zone 4: This zone consists of areas with average minimum temperatures ranging from -30°F to -20°F, made up of parts of Idaho, Wyoming, Colorado, Montana, South Dakota, Minnesota, Wisconsin and Michigan, along with South Dakota, Wisconsin, parts of Vermont, New Hampshire and Maine.